-COMMISSION REGULATION (EU) 2017/1485 of 2 August 2017 establishing a guideline on electricity transmission system operation.
+1 COMMISSION REGULATION (EU) 2017/1485 of 2 August 2017 establishing a guideline on electricity transmission system operation.

-&lt;sup>2 Since most of the requirements specified in this document refer to both FCR providing groups and FCR providing units, the term FCR providing entity has been introduced to cover both FCR providing units and FCR providing groups, in the text.
+2 Since most of the requirements specified in this document refer to both FCR providing groups and FCR providing units, the term FCR providing entity has been introduced in the text, to cover both FCR providing units and FCR providing groups.

-&lt;sup>3 A prototype of an IT Tool has been developed.
+providing groups.
+3 A prototype of an IT Tool has been developed.
 The tool is still in development and is currently to be seen as a work in progress.